harrylynchh/pollev-bot/README.md

 # Polleverywhere (pollev.com/{room}) Question Tracker
-To install, go to chrome::/extensions and click "Load unpacked" in the top left.
+To install, clone this repo, go to chrome::/extensions, and click "Load unpacked" in the top left.
-Make sure you're in developer mode (top right) and then select the folder with the source code.
+Ensure you're in developer mode (top right) and then select the "src" folder inside the repo as the extension directory.
 # USAGE
 Once on a polleverywhere page, you will see a red button that asks for audio permissions.
 Select this to hear the alarm.
 Once selected, anytime the question